Semisonic

-Semisonic is an American rock band formed in Minneapolis in 1995, consisting of Dan Wilson (lead vocals, guitar, keyboards), John Munson (bass, keyboards, backing vocals, guitar), and Jacob Slichter (drums, percussion, keyboards, backing vocals).
+Semisonic is an American rock band formed in Minneapolis in 1993, consisting of Dan Wilson (lead vocals, guitar, keyboards), John Munson (bass, keyboards, backing vocals, guitar), and Jacob Slichter (drums, percussion, keyboards, backing vocals).
 They are best known in the U.S. for their 1998 top-20 single "Closing Time".

+In 2025, Chad Childers of Loudwire included the band in his list of "10 '90s Post-Grunge Bands That Should Have Been Bigger".

 History

 Formation and debut album

 After the breakup of Trip Shakespeare, Wilson and Munson joined up with drummer Slichter to form the band Pleasure in 1993.
 By 1995, they had changed their name to Semisonic.
-An EP, Pleasure, was released that year on Boston indie label CherryDisc, and the studio full-length Great Divide in 1996 on MCA.
+An EP, Pleasure, was released that year on Boston indie label CherryDisc.
+Semisonic had signed a record contract with Elektra Records to record the Great Divide album.
+During recording, Bob Krasnow, the president of Elektra Records had quit, and in the changeover to a new president, the label dropped Semisonic.
+The band then signed with MCA Records, and finished recording the album.
+The studio full-length Great Divide was released in 1996 on MCA.

 Breakthrough and international success

 Semisonic's breakthrough came two years later in 1998 when their second album, Feeling Strangely Fine, reached the Top 50 chart on the strength of the hit single "Closing Time", their biggest hit in the United States.
 During a 2008 performance at Harvard's Sanders Theatre, Wilson said that it was originally written about the birth of his first child.

 Their international career also blossomed when another song from the album, "Secret Smile", quickly became a UK radio favorite in the summer of 1999, eventually peaking at No. 12 on the UK Singles Chart.